spbkaizo/baudio/BUILD.md

 ```

 Before you deviate from the recommended settings, you should read the excellent article at https://tangentsoft.com/audio/input-cap.html and then decide what to do.
 It also explains in more detail why we are using film capacitors.

+There's a lot more details in (CMOY-Headphone-Amp.md)[CMOY-Headphone-Amp.md] about the rest of the components.

 Finally, add in the power caps, the 220uF capacitors near the power supply.
 These are marked C1V+ and C1V-.